TaoRuijie/Speaker-Recognition-Demo/readme.md

 ## Other issue:

-- Is there any requirement for the wav file ?
+- Audio file format

-	No, any sampling rate, single/dual channel is fine.
+	Current only wav, any sampling rate, single/dual channel is fine.

 - Requirement